Universal Tutte characters via combinatorial coalgebras: Introduction

 Our main contribution is to define a \emph{universal Tutte character} for any minors system (Definition~\ref{def:universal Tutte}).
 This definition unifies a great number of known Tutte-like invariants by specializing the minors system in our universal Tutte character; the second half of our paper is dedicated to presenting these.
 Our invariant is universal in the same sense as the Tutte polynomial of matroids and graphs is: namely, any function satisfying a deletion-contraction recurrence, suitably understood, is an evaluation thereof (Proposition~\ref{prop:universal}).
 The universal Tutte character also satisfies a universal convolution formula that specializes to every convolution formula in a minors system we are aware of, including the formula of Kook--Reiner--Stanton, and gives rise to several new examples.
 Moreover, our construction is functorial with respect to the minors system.

-Krajewski, Moffatt and Tanasa \cite{KMT} have recently provided similar machinery for associating a polynomial Tutte invariant with every graded connected Hopf algebra.
-Our approach makes several improvements in generality and canonicity.
+Duchamp, Hoang-Nghia, Krajewski and Tanasa \cite{duchampetal} have recently provided similar machinery recovering the Tutte polynomial of a matroid.
+This was generalized by Krajewski, Moffatt and Tanasa \cite{KMT} who associated a polynomial Tutte invariant with every graded connected Hopf algebra.
+Our approach builds on the latter, making several improvements in generality and canonicity.

 For one, we lift a restriction on minors systems in \cite{KMT} by allowing multiple non-isomorphic structures with empty underlying set.
 As one example of how this is useful, our universal Tutte invariant for graphs distinguishes the many different graphs with empty edge set: it is thus strictly more general than the Tutte polynomial.
 We obtain as a specialization Tutte's \emph{dichromatic polynomial} \cite{Tuttedichromatic}, which is not an evaluation of the Tutte polynomial because it requires counting connected components.